 Investigators analyzed multiple models, but they concluded the “best-fitting” model estimated that over 13,000 total new infections, documented and undocumented, occurred from January 10 to January 23 in Wuhan, China.

-They also found that before Chinese authorities restricted travel in and out of Wuhan, up to 86 percent of cases likely went undetected.
+They also found that before Chinese authorities restricted travel in and out of Wuhan, up to

 The report finds that undetected cases were responsible for the greatest share of the infections spread in Wuhan.
 Although the study authors emphasized that these people are only 52 percent as contagious as those who show obvious symptoms.

 “The only way to confirm is by testing everyone,” said Dr. Nikhil Bhayani, infectious disease physician with Texas Health.